kgar/foundry-vtt-tidy-5e-sheets/README.md

 ## Item sheets

-An alternate view of items that brings more functionality to the surface
+An alternate view of items that brings more functionality to the surface.

 ![Item Sheets](readme-assets/t5e-items-featured.webp)
 ![Spell Sheets](readme-assets/t5e-item-spells.webp)